prebid/prebid.github.io/dev-docs/modules/userId.md

 * **Quantcast ID** - an ID independent of third-party cookies for publishers with Quantcast Measure tag.
 * **Unified ID** – a simple cross-vendor approach – it calls out to a URL that responds with that user’s ID in one or more ID spaces (e.g. adsrvr.org).
 * **netID** – provides an open, standardized, EU-GDPR compliant, IAB TCF aware, cross-device enabled Advertising Identifier Framework, which can be leveraged by publishers and advertisers (and vendors supporting them) to efficiently deliver targeted advertising bought through programmatic systems.
+* **Verizon Media ID** - Verizon Media's ID is a person based ID and doesn't depend on 3rd party cookies.

 ## How It Works